 Idaho’s cost of living is much more affordable than in certain states such as California or Washington.
-With an influx of people moving to Idaho, after realizing how amazing Idaho is, the housing prices have gone up which has changed the overall cost of living rate here.
-However, Idaho’s taxes are much better than the national average, and many things such as gas, food, and electricity are below the national average for the cost of living.
+With an influx of people moving to Idaho, after realizing how amazing Idaho is, the housing prices have gone up, which has changed the overall cost of living rate here.
+However, Idaho’s taxes are much better than the national average, and many things, such as gas, food, and electricity, are below the national average for the cost of living.

-Idaho offers so many opportunities for the outdoor living family.
+This gem state offers so many opportunities for the outdoor living family.
 From large mountains such as the Sawtooths just east of Boise, to deep lakes like Lake Coeur d’Alene in Northern Idaho.
 There are an incredible amount of ways to get outdoors and enjoy nature.